-Use the Complaint Form for Discrimination, Harassment and Retaliation to report a Title IX concern, including complaints regarding sex discrimination, sexual violence, interpersonal violence including domestic violence, dating violence, stalking, sexual harassment and concerns related to pregnancy discrimination, or call 919.513.0574.
-An investigator will respond to your complaint.
+Use the Discrimination, Harassment, Title IX, and Retaliation Report Form to report a Title IX concern, including complaints regarding sex discrimination, sexual violence, interpersonal violence including domestic violence, dating violence, stalking, sexual harassment and concerns related to pregnancy discrimination, or call 919.513.0574.
+An investigator will respond to your report.

-If you are a Responsible Employee, you have an obligation to report relationship violence, sexual misconduct or stalking to the university Title IX Coordinator.
+If you are a Title IX Designated Official or Responsible Employee, you have an obligation to report relationship violence, sexual misconduct or stalking to the university Title IX Coordinator.
 To report, please use the online reporting form above.

 Anonymous Reporting (Title IX Coordinator)

-Please complete the Complaint Form for Discrimination, Harassment and Retaliation (also above).
+Please complete the Discrimination, Harassment, Title IX, and Retaliation Report Form (also above).
 The information you provide will be kept confidential to the extent permitted by law.